 Of course not, but you can see how those ideas can quickly spiral.

 So ask your partner about the small details of the wedding.
 Have they picked out music?
 What color will the wedding party be wearing?
 What time should the rehearsal dinner be?
 Want to test some drinks for cocktail hour?

 Offer to take a drive by the wedding venue, just because you’re excited to see it again.
 Share things you’ve loved about past weddings to see if you two can incorporate them into your big day.

-As you share your excitement over the details, your fiance will feel less like a lone wolf, out there managing a major event on their own.
+As you share your excitement over the details, your partner will feel less like a lone wolf, out there managing a major event on their own.
 Instead, they’ll feel like they’re creating a day based around the two of you.

-How can you help your fiance to relax?
+How can you help your partner to relax?
 If you don’t know this yet, now is the time to find out.
 Do you rub their back, brew tea, make them laugh, or do all of the above?

 Learning how to support your partner emotionally will help them feel better about your engagement and the wedding planning process, and it sets you up to be an all-star husband in the years to come.